madewokherd/ALttPDoorRandomizer/README.md

 Both Lite and Lean ER modes are supported in `CodeTracker`, showing only the entrances that are shuffled.

+### Swapped

+This mostly follows the rules of Crossed ER, but instead of entrances being randomly placed individually, random pairs of two entrances are chosen to swap with each other.
+This creates a unique experience where checking one entrance gives you information about another entrance, which can influence your future routing.

+If there is an odd amount of entrances being shuffled in the pool, the last remaining entrance will be vanilla.
+All other entrances are guaranteed to be non-vanilla.

+Here is a [Swapped ER Reference Sheet](http://zelda.codemann8.com/images/shared/swapped-reference-sheet.png) that shows some of the caves/houses that are less familiar to most people.

+### District

+This is an entrance shuffle that only shuffles entrances within their respective `Districts` (See Below).
+Also, dropdowns and the entrance that a dropdown normally exits are NOT kept together; this also means that the Skull Woods entrances are no longer guaranteed to lead to Skull Woods.
+Also, since there is no district that can span multiple worlds, this is NOT a cross-world entrance mode.

+Districts are a concept originally conceived by Aerinon in the Door Randomizer, where parts of the OW are split into areas and given a name.
+Here is a [District Map](https://cdn.discordapp.com/attachments/783989090017738753/1194615705027477534/districts.png?ex=66040e12&is=65f19912&hm=9ef382f004f7013e018f0b04d0bc98727f87b8b5da6499f34dbcf6e14bb0ac90&) showing how they are split up.

 # Command Line Options

 ```